Syomus/ProceduralToolkit/README.md

 * VectorE: Vector extensions.

 ## Editor classes
-* ProceduralToolkitMenu: `GameObject>Procedural Toolkit` constructors for primitives and about window.
+* ProceduralToolkitMenu: Submenu with constructors for primitives at `GameObject > Procedural Toolkit` and about window at `Help > About Procedural Toolkit`.
-* MeshFilterExtension: Mesh saving utility.
+* MeshFilterExtension: Mesh saving utility available at `MeshFilter context menu > Save Mesh`.

 ## Examples
 Resources folder contains prefabs used for UI.
 UI folder contains scripts for ui controls, including camera rotator.